employee advocacy impact beyond the metrics

 1. Social Media & Website Analytics

-DSMN8 analytics
+DSMN8 reporting analytics dashboard

 2. Earned Media Value